PaulWojtowicz/A03/README.md

 1. Download the latest version of **Git** from https://git-scm.com/downloads.
 2. Find the downloaded **Git** file and install it.
 3. Download the latest version of Webstorm from https://www.jetbrains.com/student/.
-4. Go through the process of registering as a student to get access to the Webstorm download from the JetBrains website.
+4. Register as a student to access Webstorm using your NJIT.edu email
 5. Create a **GitHub** account from https://github.com/join.
-6. Start Webstorm, go to system preferences, select Version Control, then select **Git**, and enter the path to the **Git** executable.
+6. Start Webstorm, go to system preferences, then go to Version Control, then select **Git**, and enter the path to the **Git** .
 7. In Webstorm, select Appearance and Behavior, then System Settings, then Passwords, and enter the **GitHub** password location.
-8. Go to **GitHub**, then click the + sign to create a new **repository**.
+8. Go to **Github** and select the plus sign in order to create a new repository.
-9. Make the **repository** public, add a readme.md file, then click Create.
+9. Ensure that the repository is public, then create a read.me file.
 10. To use a **repository** from Webstorm, select VCS, select Import into Version Control, select Checkout form version control, and select **Git**.
 11. Enter the **GitHub** **repository** name and the local pathname.
-12. Choose File and then HTML5 or Stylesheet.
+12. Pick File, then HTML or Stylesheet.
-13. Choose the Add to **Git** option, then click Add to add the local files.
+13. Choose the Add to **Git** option, then select Add to add the local files.
-14. **Commit** changes and add a brief description of the changes made.
+14. **Commit** changes and add a small description of the changes you made.
 15. Choose the Push option from the VCS/**Git** option to push the local files to the **GitHub** **repository**.
-16. Go back to **GitHub** and select Settings and then select the **repository** name.
+16. Head to **GitHub** and select Settings and then select the **repository** name.
 17. Select the Master **branch** and wait for the site to be published.
-18. When green, copy the URL into the browser and see that the site is shown.
+18. When it is green, simply copy the URL into the browser to see that the site is there.

 Glossary:
 * **Branch** -  Represents an independent line of development for the user.
 It is a way to request a brand new working directory.
 New **commits** are recorded in the history of the current **branch**, which results in a fork in the project’s history.